egonillo/Math421Assignments/README.md

 # Math421Assignments
 This repository is a collection of my Math 421 Assignments.
-I took this course in Fall 2018 to introduce me to R.
+I took this course at Bryant University in the Fall of 2018 to introduce me to R.